Avril Lavigne: Legacy

 She helped pave the way for female-driven punk-influenced pop artists such as Paramore, Skye Sweetnam, Fefe Dobson, Lillix, Kelly Osbourne, Krystal Meyers, Tonight Alive, Courage My Love, and Hey Monday.
 She has influenced a wide array of musical artists, including acts such as Tramp Stamps, Bebe Rexha, Billie Eilish, Courage My Love, 5 Seconds of Summer, Yungblud, Maggie Lindemann, Tonight Alive, Willow Smith, Amanda Palmer, Misono, Rina Sawayama, Hey Monday, Grey, Ed Sheeran, Kailee Morgue, Charli XCX, MercyMe, Palberta, Yeule, Ashnikko, Olivia Rodrigo, and Kirstin Maldonado.
 Amy Studt was hailed as "the U.K.'s answer" to Avril Lavigne.
-Lavigne influenced indie rock singer-songwriters such as Pale Waves, Graace, Phoebe Bridgers, Soccer Mommy, Ethel Cain, Snail Mail, and Liz Phair.
+Lavigne influenced indie rock singer-songwriters such as beabadoobee, Pale Waves, Graace, Phoebe Bridgers, Soccer Mommy, Ethel Cain, Snail Mail, and Liz Phair.

 Nylon magazine said she influenced musicians in the mid-to-late 2010s rise of emo hip hop and emo rap, including Lil Uzi Vert, Princess Nokia, Lloyd Banks, Vic Mensa, Nipsey Hussle, Noname, and Rico Nasty.
 American rapper Fat Tony said she influenced hip hop and rap music because "she delivered a great visual catchy package [punk music, pop music and skater culture] that describes all of them."
 Rico Nasty named one of her alter egos, Trap Lavigne, saying "She is a perfect representation of being hard and soft [...] she hated the term punk, but she was so punk rock".

 A persistent internet meme about a Lavigne-written song called "Dolphins" has been showing up on various lyric sites since 2007, but she did not write or record this song.
 The lyrics appear on dozens of lyric sites and various bands have recorded cover versions of the song that was never recorded by Lavigne.

-Lavigne was featured in the 2003 game The Sims: Superstar as a non-playable celebrity.
+Lavigne's early pop-punk image influenced portrayals of teenage rebellion in early-2000s popular culture.
+Lindsay Lohan stated that her portrayal of Anna Coleman in the 2003 film Freaky Friday was inspired by Lavigne's style, attitude, and skate-punk aesthetic.
 In mid-2007, Lavigne was featured in a two-volume graphic novel, Avril Lavigne's Make 5 Wishes.
 She collaborated with artist Camilla d'Errico and writer Joshua Dysart on the manga, which was about a shy girl named Hana who, upon meeting her hero, Lavigne, learned to overcome her fears.
 Lavigne said, "I know that many of my fans read manga, and I'm really excited to be involved in creating stories that I know they will enjoy."
 The first volume was released in April 2007, and the second followed in July 2007.
 The publication Young Adult Library Services nominated the series for "Great Graphic Novels for Teens".